Herbal Gardening - Herbs: A Modern

 Many herbs there are contained in appropriate pots resembling those one

-found in the period.
+might have found in the period.
 This allows the herbalists to bring the more

 fragile ones in for the winter, when temperatures in New York can dip